swkfk/quick-runner/README.md

 ### [early] v0.0.5

-Add the `--debug` or `-d` option to enable the DEBUG mode for your program via the macro `BEBUG`.
+Add the `--debug` or `-d` option to enable the DEBUG mode for your program via the macro `DEBUG`.

 ### [early] v0.0.4

-Add the `--input` or `-i` option to specify the file whose content will be send to your program.
+Add the `--input` or `-i` option to specify the file whose content will be send to your program's stdin.
 In this version, the program will not check the existence of the input file.

 Add the `--keep` or `-k` option.
 If this option exists, the binary generated will not be removed after running it.